terencezl/terencezl.github.io/_posts/2026-02-10-the-wonders-of-rocksdb-in-rust-part-i.md

 <br>

 Why is RocksDB in Rust a strong setup for data engineering?
 It's an embedded, production-grade K-V store without the overhead of a full database service, coupled with a memory-safe language.
 With the techniques above, you can already move a lot of data in and out of RocksDB.
-In [Part II](/blog/2026/02/11/the-wonders-of-rocksdb-in-rust-part-ii/) and beyond, we’ll look at some very cool patterns, including parallel two-pointer set logic, and MapReduce for out-of-core aggregations.
+In [Part II](/blog/2026/02/11/the-wonders-of-rocksdb-in-rust-part-ii/) and [Part III](/blog/2026/02/12/the-wonders-of-rocksdb-in-rust-part-iii/), we’ll look at some very cool patterns, including parallel two-pointer set operations, and MapReduce for out-of-core aggregations.